holgern/beem/docs/memo.rst

 .. code-block:: python

-    from steempy.memo import Memo
+    from beem.memo import Memo
-    from steempy.account import Account
+    from beem.account import Account

     memoObj = Memo(
         from_account=Account(from_account),